leangjia/blender_docs/trunk/blender_docs/manual/editors/python_console.rst

 .. figure:: /images/editors_python-console_completion.png

-You will notice that a list of sub-modules inside of ``bpy`` appear.
+You will notice that a list of submodules inside of ``bpy`` appear.
 These modules encapsulate all that we can do with Blender Python API and are very powerful tools.

 Lets list all the contents of ``bpy.app`` module.